 Table A4.
 Goals and Activities for Overall Student Metric Baseline Goal 2019-2022 Retention 1.
 Follow up services with acad and educational justice. emic succes s specialists and peer mentors that are trained in equity, social Retention 2.
-Create standardized systems communities as a follow up p - acity to conduct early alert notifications to minoritized engagement tool.
+Create standardized systems communities as a follow up p engagement tool.
 Retention 3.
-Create culturally responsive academic pathways to engage minoritized students to campus resources such as the Math lab, ASTC, financial aid, online resources, student employment and other resources that increase retention and persistence.
-Retention 4.
-Create Social pathways to deliberately and intentionally engage minoritized students to campus activities, celebrations, and student clubs that are ethnically and historically responsive to their experience.
-Retention 5. - cilitate focus groups to gain insight on reasons students do not persist.
+Retention 4. nd intentionally engage minoritized students to campus s that are ethnically and historically responsive to their Retention 5. - cilitate focus groups to gain insight on reasons students do not persist.
 Retention 6.
-Create a mechanism for stud ents to provi de insight after withdrawing from course.
-Retention 7. m maps for all programs, including the development of course needs of CTE programs and stackable certificates.
-(GP) Retention 8. - ccience and suggested course sequence to provide pre-Nursing nould they be unlikely to be accepted into Nursing, a limited- Retention 9.
-Explore how best to complim ient disciplir ne-specific program maps in schedule planning.
+Create a mechanism for stud ents to prov ide insight after withdrawing from course.
+Retention 7. - im maps for all programs, including the development of course e needs of CTE programs and stackable certificates.
+(GP) Retention 8. - Science and suggested course sequence to provide pre-Nursing hould they be unlikely to be accepted into Nursing, a limited- Retention 9.
+Explore how best to complim ent discipli ne-specific program maps in schedule planning.
 (GP) Retention 10.
-Continue development of De gree Works i mplementation to be student facing.
+Continue development of De gree Works implementation to be student facing.
 Retention 11.
-Utilize technology to push ou t welcoming messages prior to semester start dates.
+Utilize technology to push ou t welcomin g messages prior to semester start dates.
 Retention 12.
-Identify software or create m and success. echanisms t o connect students with resources to increase engagement
+Identify software or create m echanisms to connect students with resources to increase engagement and success.

-Goal 2019-2022 Metric Baseline Transferred to o a Four-Year Institution 975 Solano Community College will increase the number of transfers to UC/CSU from 590 in 2015-2016 to 797 in 2021-22, an increase of 35 percent Ac tivities th at support the goal Transfer 1.
-Increase transfer activities that are responsive to the goals set in the Student Equity Plan with the specific focus the transfer of minoritized communities.
+Table A5.
+Goals and Activities for Overall Student Metric Baseline Goal 2019-2022 Transferred to a Four-Year Institution 975 Solano Community College will increase the number of transfers to UC/CSU from 590 in 2015-2016 to 797 in 2021-22, an increase of 35 percent Ac tivities th at support the goal Transfer 1.
+Increase transfer activities the the specific focus the transfe - onsive to the goals set in the Student Equity Plan with tized communities.
 Transfer 2.
-Survey students and/or facili for transfer ready minoritized groups to develop insight and address the barriers to transfer ties.
+Survey students and/or facili for transfer ready minoritize , groups to develop insight and address the barriers to transfer ties.
 Transfer 3.
-Transfer 4.
+Create opportunities within the learning environment to incorporate the discussion of transfer and the 4-year college experience (i.e., where did professor attend, what backgrounds are needed for a specific career field, etc.) Transfer 4.
 Engage in activities to promote awareness and increase exposure and options to transfer especially for minoritized communities.